US Marijuana Laws 2017

 Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, Vermont

-As many states are listed allowing the medical use of cannabis, only a handful will recognize a medical marijuana card from another state.
+As many states are listed allowing the medical use of herb, only a handful will recognize a medical herb card from another state.
 However, rest assured, if you’re traveling to one of these states:

 Arizona – although Arizona will allow you to have your medicinal product with you, it will not allow you to purchase from one of their dispensaries.
 So, your card will keep you out of hot water, as long as you bring your own.

-Michigan – marijuana is legal medicinally, and yes, your out-of-state card will get you in the dispensaries as well.
+Michigan – herb is legal medicinally, and yes, your out-of-state card will get you in the dispensaries as well.

 Nevada – naturally, the home of Las Vegas, couldn’t pass up the opportunity to service its tourists.
 The dispensaries will gladly accept your medical card from any state.